kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateBuildImage
 makes sures that `minikube image build` works as expected

+Steps:
+- Builds an image with `minikube image build`, using the Dockerfile located at `test/integration/testdata/build/Dockerfile`
+- Makes sure the image was correctly built using image inspect inside the minikube container

+Special cases:
+- For containerd runtime it starts the buildkit inside minikube first

+Skips:
+- Skips on non driver since load image is not available on none driver
+- Skips on GitHub Actions and macOS as this test case requires a running docker daemon

 #### validateListImages
 makes sures that `minikube image ls` works as expected